-If there is a big change you need to make, perhaps in a relationship, or in some part of your behavior don’t go it alone.
+If there is a big change you need to make, perhaps in a relationship or in some part of your behavior, don’t go it alone.
 Bring someone you trust on board.
 Your buddy can help you really examine your values, and the boundaries you want to set.
 They can be sounding board, and help you work through your plans until they make sense.
 Most importantly, they can be your backup and hold you accountable.
 Both are important roles for someone you trust (trust is key).

 3. Practice Self-Love

 One of the hardest part of setting good healthy boundaries is that initial motivator: self love and self worth.
 If you don’t believe that you are worthy and lovable it’s hard to establish healthy relationships with others.
-I saw a snarky t-shirt recently that said: you are the product of millions of years of success evolution, act like it.
+I saw a snarky t-shirt recently that said: you are the product of millions of years of successful evolution, act like it.
 The t-shirt was being sarcastic and critical, but there is a positive angle as well.
 You are indeed the result of millions of years of not just evolution but the formation of this planet and solar system.